pemdel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays  all lines of a file begining with a letter
+a script that replaces all characters A and c from input to Z and e respectively